Elizabeth Trejos-Castillo, PhD

 College of Human Sciences

 Dr. Elizabeth Trejos-Castillo is the C.R.
-Hutcheson Endowed Associate Professor of Human Development & Family Studies at Texas Tech University.
-She is also an International Adjunct Professor in the Department of Applied Social Sciences at the State University of Ponta Grossa, Parana-Brazil as well as in the Departments of Psychology and Medicine, Biostatistics, and Epidemiology at CES University, Medellin-Colombia (South America).
-Her research focuses on the etiology of risk-taking behaviors, toxic-stress, trauma and deviance in vulnerable youth with a focus on ethnic minorities and underserved populations using a cross-cultural/cross-national mixed methods comparative approach.
+Hutcheson Endowed Professor of Human Development & Family Sciences at Texas Tech University.
+She is also an International Adjunct Professor in the Department of Applied Social Sciences at the State University of Ponta Grossa, Paraná-Brazil as well as in the Departments of Psychology and Medicine, Biostatistics, and Epidemiology at CES University, Medellín-Colombia (South America).
+Her research focuses on the influence of individual characteristics and contextual factors in adolescent development, toxic-stress, trauma, and resilience on ethnic/racial minorities and vulnerable youth using a cross-cultural/cross-national comparative lens.
 Elizabeth is the editor of the books: Handbook of Foster Youth (2018-.
 New York: Routledge, Taylor & Francis Group) and Youth: Practices, Perspectives and Challenges (2013; Nova Science Publishers, Hauppauge, NY) plus over 40 research papers and book chapters.
 She was a Fulbright Fellow in Brazil during 2018 funded by the U.S. Department of State conducting research with foster and juvenile justice youth.
-During the past 20+ years, she has worked closely with several local community, statewide partners, and international collaborators (e.g., Brazil, Colombia, Honduras, India) to support the well-being and positive developmental outcomes in vulnerable and at-risk youth.
+During the past 20+ years, she has worked closely with several local community, statewide partners, and international collaborators (e.g., Brazil, Colombia, Costa Rica, Honduras, India) to support the well-being and positive developmental outcomes in vulnerable and at-risk youth.